metagenome-atlas/atlas/docs/usage/getting_started.rst

 All databases and dependencies are installed on the fly in the directory `db-dir`.
 You want to run this three commands on the example_data on the GitHub repo.
-If you have more time, then  we recommend to take care on the following steps.
+If you have more time, then  we recommend you to take care on the following steps.

 Step-by-step installation
 =========================